 Powder and Tears - Day 10

+The reality of high altitude camping hit with our first night at Camp 1.
 It took 6 hours to boil enough drinking water from the snow.
 At altitude we mostly drink and wee 5 litres a day.
 We gasped when one of the women revealed and demonstrated a special tool for weeing standing up!
 Our amusement, however, was short lived.
 3 hours into the water boiling marathon a storm, blowing snow inside the tent, provoked tears or misery.
 But every blizzard has its benefits.
 After an uncomfortable night our spirits were lifted by clear skies and powder snow.
 3 hours of skinning ( skiing up hill) rewarded us with an incredible descent.
 Pure pleasure.
+This is why we are here!!!! |

 Monday 9 July 2007